-To raise the bow ("trim-out"), move the rod away from the transom.
+To raise the bow (trim-out), press the switch "UP" (up).

-To lower the bow ("trim-in"), move the rod toward the transom.
+To lower the bow (trim-in), press the switch "DN" (down).

 Make test runs with the trim set to different angles to find the position that works best for your boat and operating conditions.